sparkyScientist/jui-junnarkar.github.io/_posts/2025-08-19-ai-tem-analyzer.md

-A walk through how I built a custom computer vision tool, starting with painstaking data annotation and ending with a working desktop app that makes TEM particle measurements fast and reliable.
+A walk through how I built a custom computer vision tool, starting with manual data annotation and ending with a working desktop app that makes TEM particle measurements fast and reliable.

 ## The High Cost of a Simple Question